Buddhas of Bamiyan

-The Buddhas of Bamiyan (د باميانو بودايي پژۍ, تندیسهای بودا در بامیان) were two monumental Buddhist Reliefs in the Bamiyan Valley of Afghanistan, carved possibly around the 6th-century.
-Located 130 km to the northwest of Kabul, at an elevation of 2500 m, carbon dating of the structural components of the Buddhas has determined that the smaller 38 m "Eastern Buddha" was built around 570 CE, and the larger 55 m "Western Buddha" was built around 618 CE, which would date both to the time when the Hephthalites ruled the region.
+The Buddhas of Bamiyan (تندیسهای بودا در بامیان) were two monumental Buddhist reliefs in the Bamiyan Valley of Afghanistan, carved possibly around the 6th-century.
+Located 130 km to the northwest of Kabul, at an elevation of 2500 m, carbon dating of the structural components of the Buddhas has determined the smaller 38 m "Eastern Buddha" was built around 570 CE, and the larger 55 m "Western Buddha" was built around 618 CE, which would date both to the time when the Hephthalites ruled the region.

-In March 2001, both structures were destroyed by the Taliban following an order given on February 26, 2001, by Taliban leader Mullah Muhammad Omar, to destroy all the statues in Afghanistan "so that no one can worship or respect them in the future".
+In March 2001, both structures were destroyed by the Taliban following an order given on February 26, 2001, by Taliban leader Mullah Muhammad Omar, to destroy all the statues in Afghanistan "so no one can worship or respect them in the future".
 International and local opinion condemned the destruction of the Buddhas.
 Inscribed in 2003 as part of a UNESCO World Heritage Site, the Buddhas are recognized as an outstanding expression of Gandharan Buddhism.
+In the meantime, the Taliban conducted several days of massacre of the Hazaras − a regional ethnic minority − going door to door, killing men, women, and children.
+Homes, markets, trees, graveyards, and other cultural sites of Hazaras were all destroyed.
+Hazara community leaders later claimed that as many as 15,000 people were massacred by the Taliban.

 The sculptures represented a later evolution of the classic blended style of Greco-Buddhist art at Gandhara.
 The larger structure was named "Salsal" ("the light shines through the universe") and was referred as a male.
 The smaller relief is called "Shah Mama" ("Queen Mother") and is considered as a female figure, but this cannot be said with certainty.
 The smaller statue predated the larger one.
 Technically, both were reliefs: at the rear, they each merged into the cliff wall.
 The main bodies were hewn directly from the sandstone cliffs, but details were modeled in mud mixed with straw, coated with stucco.
 This coating, the majority of which wore away long ago, was painted to enhance the expressions of the faces, hands, and folds of the robes; the larger one was painted carmine red, and the smaller one was painted multiple colours.
 The lower parts of the sculptures' arms were constructed from the same mud-straw mix, supported on wooden armatures.
-It is believed that the upper parts of their faces consisted of huge wooden masks.
+Current research indicates the upper parts of their faces consisted of huge wooden masks.

 Since the 2nd century CE, Bamiyan had been a Buddhist religious site on the Silk Road under the Kushans, remaining so until the Islamic conquests of 770 CE, and finally coming under the Turkic Ghaznavid rule in 977 CE.
 In 1221, Genghis Khan during the Siege of Bamyan invaded the Bamiyan Valley, wiping out most of its population but leaving the Bamiyan Buddhas undamaged.
 Later in the 17th century, Mughal emperor Aurangzeb briefly ordered the use of artillery to destroy the carvings, causing some damage, though the Buddhas survived without any major harm.